Finding time for writing isn’t easy, especially if you’re just starting out.

 #3 – Keep Your Mindmap and Book Outline Handy

 I have shown up many times to write only to realize I had no plan for what I was writing.
 This leads to procrastination and then I look for something else to occupy my time.

-Before you become a weekend writer, you’ll need your mind map and outline.
+Before you can find time for writing regularly, you’ll need your mind map and outline.

 If you start writing without having done these important steps first, you’ll eventually end up stuck.
 Make sure you have your book fully mind mapped and a general working book outline.

 Use your outline as a checklist to get your words down on paper with

 One of the biggest obstacles writers face is being pulled out of their “writing zone” by message indicators, vibrations, pop-ups, and a whole list of writing excuses.

 This includes notifications that “you’ve got email” or, better yet, someone that you don’t even know has just liked one of your comments on Facebook and you feel that need to check it out right away.